-This addendum is attached to and forms a part of the Agreement between the Waterloo Region Record and CEP Local 87-M Southern Ontario NewsMedia Guild, and covers the part-time employees as defined below.
+This addendum is attached to and forms a part of the Agreement between the Waterloo Region Record and Unifor Local 87-M, and covers the part- time employees as defined below.

-- (a) A part-time employee shall be defined as: - i) an employee who is regularly scheduled to work 80% or less of the normal work week for full-time employees; - ii) an employee whose hours of work may fluctuate from day to day or week to week and on average would be 80% or less of the normal work week for full-time employees, or - iii) intern. - (b) Part-time employees shall not be used to eliminate full-time employees. - (c) Part-time employees shall be covered by all provisions of this Agreement except where specifically provided otherwise in the Agreement or in this addendum. - (d) The probationary period shall be six (6) months. - (e) A part-time employee may work as a full-time employee temporarily to cover a vacation or absence under this Agreement without affecting his or her part-time status. - (f) Starting salaries for part-time employees shall be determined in accordance with the provisions of paragraph 30(a) of the Agreement.
-Interns on placements of one (1) month or more shall be paid no less than the start rate for the appropriate classification. - (g) A part-time employee shall advance on the salary grid according to all hours worked for the Employer. - (h) Part-time employees who work more than their normal scheduled hours shall be paid at the straighttime rate for hours worked, and at the overtime rate when the daily hours worked exceed seven and one-half (7 1/2), or when the total hours worked in the week exceed the normal hours for a full-time employee. - (i) If a part-time employee becomes a full-time employee he or she will have a seniority date established with service credit given for the number of hours worked prior to becoming a full-time employee. - (j) The vacation year for part-time employees is July 1 to June 30.
+- a) A part-time employee shall be defined as: - an employee who is regularly scheduled to work 80% or less of the normal work week for full-time employees; - an employee whose hours of work may fluctuate from day to day or week to week and on average would be 80% or less of the normal work week for fulltime employees, or - intern. - b) Part-time employees shall not be used to eliminate full-time employees. - c) Part-time employees shall be covered by all provisions of this Agreement except where specifically provided otherwise in the Agreement or in this addendum. - d) The probationary period shall be six (6) months. - e) A part-time employee may work as a full-time employee temporarily to cover a vacation or absence under this Agreement without affecting his or her part-time status. - f) Starting salaries for part-time employees shall be determined in accordance with the provisions of paragraph 30(a) of the Agreement.
+Interns on placements of one (1) month or more shall be paid no less than the start rate for the appropriate classification.
+In all other cases payments for interns shall be determined on an individual basis. - g) A part-time employee shall advance on the salary grid according to all hours worked for the Employer. - h) Part-time employees who work more than their normal scheduled hours shall be paid at the straight- time rate for hours worked, and at the overtime rate when the daily hours worked exceed seven (7) hours, or when the total hours worked in the week exceed the normal hours for a full-time employee. - i) If a part-time employee becomes a full-time employee he or she will have a seniority date established with service credit given for the number of hours worked prior to becoming a full-time employee. - j) The vacation year for part-time employees is July 1 to June 30.
 Vacation pay earned in the 12-month period ending June 30 will be paid to all part-time employees during the first two (2) weeks of July each year.